 Be nice.
 Or else.

-Canada Product Designer @ Shopify Joined almost 3 years ago
+Canada Product Designer @ Shopify Joined about 3 years ago

 Some differences between Flow and Blokk: • 3 weights/styles • Variable width characters • Improved line-height (to match SF)